korhore/duino-block-chain-smart-contract/roadmap/roadmap.md

 ### Implementation
 #### Demo
-Maybe demo with python3 is the asiest way
+Maybe demo with python3 is the easiest way.
 #### Final Implementaion
 This should work with smart phones.
-Maybe jave implementation for clients is needed.
-Propable we need server side.
+Maybe java-implementation for clients is needed.
+Probable we need server side.

 ### Book keeping
 There are many possibilities.
 We can even use pure files almost for a demo, datata base aor block chain.
-Maybe this is roadmap.
-Below is some study points for Duino, because it is chep coin, but maybe studu for it should be with a very low priority.
+Maybe this is list a roadmap.
+Below is some study points for Duino, because it is chep coin, but maybe study for it should be with a very low priority.

 #### Block-Chain
 ##### Study Block_Chains